Mad Rock Gemini Review

 Compactness and Weight

-We measured the weight of the Gemini to be 72g on our independent scale, which actually makes it one of the lighter belay specific carabiners you can buy, but not by any means as light as a standard HMS or pear shaped locker such as the Petzl Attache.
+We measured the weight of the Gemini to be 72g on our independent scale, which actually makes it one of the lighter belay specific carabiners you can buy, but not by any means as light as a standard HMS or pear shaped locker.
 However, we bumped its score for this metric down a tad because of how large it is.
 It is taller than all of the others that we tested, so we can't consider it to be especially compact.

 The Gemini features a single screw gate to lock it, which we find to be among the least secure.
 This isn't to suggest that they cannot be trusted, simply that screw gates have the notable flaw of needing to be remembered to be locked, rather than simply locking themselves.
 The screw gate on this locker has a red stripe that wraps around the gate to serve as a visual indicator: when it is fully locked, the stripe will not be visible.
 If you see red, then it isn't locked.